Digital Administration

 MDA: Incorporating Entrepreneurial Practice

-1. The programme's focus and scope are global, and it is one of only a few specifically designed for the target group of senior public servants, professionals, and IT specialists.
-MDA students will benefit from networking opportunities with top experts in the field of e-governance throughout the program and after it is completed.
+1. The programme's focus and scope are global, and it is one of only a few specifically designed for senior public servants, professionals, and IT specialists.
+MDA participants will benefit from networking opportunities with top experts in e-governance throughout the programme and after it is completed.
+Such connections are invaluable as these top experts can continue providing practical assistance in establishing digitalised public services when participants have graduated and begun working in the field.

-2. Compared to other programmes, the curriculum takes a more practical and hands-on approach, as it applies the principles and specific examples and applications of Estonia's e-governance ecosystem, which has already been launched and is based on real-time solutions for machine learning and artificial intelligence.
+2. Compared to other programmes, the curriculum takes a more practical and hands-on approach, as it applies the principles and specific examples and applications of Estonia's unique e-governance ecosystem, which has already been launched and is based on real-time solutions for machine learning and artificial intelligence.
+Such an approach takes the ideas and practices surrounding digitalisation from strategy to code, going beyond theories of digitalisation, with help from those who have already put them into practice.

-3. The programme not only capitalises on the strength of multidisciplinarity by bridging IT and non-IT related disciplines in its curriculum, but it also brings together two cohorts of students who are typically not included in the same study programmes when it comes to the subject of e-governance and digitalisation: experts with extensive governance and public administration experience and civil servants with extensive governance and public administration experience.
+3. The programme not only capitalises on the strength of multidisciplinarity by bridging IT and non-IT related disciplines in its curriculum, but it also brings together two groups of professionals who are typically not included in the same study programmes when it comes to the subject of e-governance and digitalisation: experts with a wealth of technological and digital knowledge and civil servants with extensive governance and public administration experience.

-4. No other curriculum is so strongly related to entrepreneurship as the role of founding the Estonian digital state.
-The preconditions for its successful development have been closely linked to the private sector.
-Lecturers are leaders and specialists of Estonian unicorns who participate in the curriculum and actively facilitate and incentivise cross-sector interaction.
+4. No other curriculum is so strongly related to entrepreneurship, thanks to the lessons learned from the founding of the Estonian digital state.
+An important lesson was that the preconditions for its successful digital development were closely linked to the private sector.
+The lecturers are leaders and specialists from Estonian unicorns who participate in the curriculum and actively facilitate and incentivise cross-sector interaction.

-5. The programme is one of the few that allows students to complete a full executive degree online.
-Students will have access to high-quality video lectures, practice labs, guided projects, and assignments, as well as prompt technical support and personalised guidance to ensure a positive learning experience.
+5. The programme is one of the few that allows participants to complete a full executive education degree as online education.
+Those who are accepted will have access to high-quality video lectures, practice labs, guided projects, assignments, prompt technical support, and personalised guidance to ensure a positive learning experience.

 While the digital revolution in the private sector advances by leaps and bounds, the public sector worldwide largely remains stuck in the 20th century.
 Rated by the European Union and the United Nations as the number one country in the digitalisation of governance and public services, Estonia now offers a new master's degree programme, Digital Administration or MDA.
 The year-long course of study at the University of Tartu is meant to provide the necessary skill set for government officials, civil servants and IT professionals from outside Estonia to implement and integrate digitalisation into their public sectors.